ucsb-cs148/w25/_lectures/lect01.md

 * The app is one that will allow us to generate project idea, and then rate one another's ideas.
-* It is intended to reproduce an exercise called [25:10](http://www.liberatingstructures.com/12-2510-crowd-sourcing/) that is the basis for how Prof. Conrad and I have generated project ideas for CMPSC 48 in W19 and W20.
+* It is intended to reproduce an exercise called [25:10](http://www.liberatingstructures.com/12-2510-crowd-sourcing/) that is the basis for how Prof. Conrad and I have generated project ideas for CMPSC 48 and 148 in the past.

-However, that exercise requires face-to-face interation and is done with index cards, or pieces of paper.
-Starting with S20, we were using a web app that could support that same exercise, but also work in a remote teaching setting (S20, S21).
-Since using the app seemed to be more enjoyable for students, we will continue using it even though we're all in the same classroom again.
+However, that exercise requires face-to-face interation and is done with index cards, or pieces of paper, which doesn't scale to the current class size.
+Also, starting with S20, we were using a web app that could support that same exercise, but also work in a remote teaching setting (S20, S21).
+Since using the app seemed to be more enjoyable for students, we continued using it even after the pandemic.

 # What you'll do next